-SS-Gruppenführer H o f m a n n is of the view that extensive use must be made of sterilisation, particularly because once the Mischling faces the choice between evacuation and sterilisation, he will prefer to undergo sterilisation.
+SS-Gruppenführer H o f m a n n is of the view that extensive use must be made of sterilisation, particularly because once the Mischling

 State Secretary Dr Stuckart noted that the practical implementation of the possible solutions regarding mixed marriages and Mischling questions just discussed would, in this form, constitute endless administrative work.
 In order to take into account the biological aspects as well, State Secretary Dr Stuckart suggested that forced sterilisation be embarked upon.